 651-696-6214 [email protected]

 I attended Brandeis University, a liberal arts university in Massachusetts, similar to Macalester in its commitment to social justice and multiculturalism.
 I was fortunate to be able to travel from my home in Wisconsin to live on campus at Brandeis, where I was able to fully participate in college life.
 My four years there transformed me.
 I sang in an a cappella group and worked on eleven theatrical productions, which helped me land a great internship at a professional theatre company.

 I want every student to be able to have the full college experience I had.
 Helping students understand the financial aid process and awarding generous aid packages is fulfilling, but I recognize that more support is often needed.
 I’m passionate about making sure we provide first-generation college students and students from low-income backgrounds with the resources and guidance they need.

 Assistant Dean for College Access

 When I began my college search, I had a dream to play division I or division II basketball.
 After playing basketball for Edison Community College for two years, I decided to forgo playing college basketball and concentrate on my academics.
 As a first generation college student, I was pleasantly surprised to learn that attending college was more than attending class, basketball practice and working a part time job.
 I was concerned that I was not going to be able to afford college after foregoing my athletic scholarship funding.
 Those fears were not realized as I was able to get all the funding I needed to pay out of state tuition and other college related expenses.
 As a transfer student at Southwest Minnesota State, I got involved in campus activities, programs, and organizations which made my classroom studies more relevant and meaningful to my life and future goals.

-I remain committed in reminding prospective college students that it’s possible to become an outstanding student, an athlete, and a participant/leader on campus simultaneously.
+I remain committed in reminding prospective college students that it’s possible to become an outstanding student, an athlete, and a participant/leader on camps simultaneously.